qEngage/bot-framework-js/README.md

 qEngage Bot Framework
 =====================

 qEngage is a Growth Bot Framework for Driving Engagement in Groups.
-We are building bots across platforms such as telegram, line, whatsapp, reddit, slack and kakaotalk.
+We are planning to build bots across platforms such as telegram, line, whatsapp, reddit, slack and kakaotalk.
+We'll be releasing a telegram bot as a part of our alpha.

 ![alt text](resources/logo@2x.png)